nico-limo/survey/README.md

 2. Install the project dependencies using either Yarn or npm.
 To install with Yarn, run `yarn install`.
 To install with npm, run `npm install`.
 3. Start the development server by running `yarn dev` or `npm run dev` in the terminal.
 4. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Navigate to the deployed site at [vercel](https://survey-indol.vercel.app/) to view the live application.

 ## Tasks